 Public Access

-Public access is for services you intentionally want to share with others.
-For example, hosting a personal website, a Nostr relay, a Lightning node, or a Nextcloud instance for your family.
-If only you and your own devices need access, use private access instead.
+Public connections make your services reachable by anyone on the Internet, not just your own devices.
+This is for services you intentionally want to share — a personal website, a Nostr relay, a Lightning node, or a Nextcloud instance for your family.
+If only you and your own devices need access, use private connections instead.

 -